 Step 5: Heat the oil in a large pan.
 Add the onions and cook over medium heat for one minute.
 Add the sliced mushrooms and cook until the mushrooms release their water.

 Step 6: I recommend making a slurry paste to smooth the mushroom sauce.
-I hate lumps in gravy, and this trick always works.
+I don’t like lumps in gravy, and this trick always works.
 Add the potato starch, ketchup, tamari, and Dijon mustard to a medium-sized bowl.
 Use a spoon to mash it into a paste.

 Step 8: Add the broth slurry to the pan with the cooked mushrooms and onions.
 Mix well and cook it on medium-low heat until it bubbles.

-Step 9: Add the cooked burgers and stir so they get covered in the gravy.
+Step 9: Add the cooked burgers and stir to cover them in the gravy.
 Serve hot over mashed potatoes or rice.

 Serve with these delicious side dishes.